sourcegraph/learn/README.md

 ## Code blocks

-When adding code blocks to your file, you can use the `<Highlighter>` component, which will allow you to pass a language selection, for syntax highlighting, as well as a `matcher` input, for any code you would like to emphasize (the code is styled as a `<mark>` element).
+When adding code blocks to your file, you can use the `<Highlighter>` component, which will allow you to pass a language selection for syntax highlighting, as well as a `matcher` input for any code you would like to emphasize (the code is styled as a `<mark>` element).

-## Deploy previews (staging branches)

-When a pull request is created in this repository, Netlify will automatically build and deploy the branch.
-You can find the link to the deploy preview in the Checks section of the pull request.

 The component looks like this:

 ```
 <Highlighter
-    input='Your code here'  # For blocks with spaces, use a template literal like {`this`}, which will preserve spacing
+    // For blocks with spaces & strings, use a template literal for input (like {`this`}) to preserve spacing.
+Also be sure to add a couple of additional spaces to the blank line.
+    input='Your code here'
     language='Your language here'
     matcher='The code you would like to highlight (optional)
 />
 ```

+## Deploy previews (staging branches)

+When a pull request is created in this repository, Netlify will automatically build and deploy the branch.
+You can find the link to the deploy preview in the Checks section of the pull request.

 ## Building the production version of the site